mmikowski/hi_score/README.md

 ## Key benefits
 `hi_score` solves lots of hard stuff out-of-the-box so we can focus on improving things that really matter, like JavaScript, HTML, CSS and application logic.
 Key benefits are listed below.

-- Automated full-lifecycle best practice with the `bin/xhi` tool
+- Full-lifecycle good practice and automation with `bin/xhi`
 - Integration with Git and NPM lifecycles
-- Fully managed vendor assets including SCMS controlled patching, deployment, packaging, and distribution
+- Fully managed and patched vendor assets configured with `package.json`
 - Vendor assets include JavaScript, CSS, fonts, images, and others
-- Development web server (WIP HTTPS and HTTP/2)
+- Development web server
 - Drop-directory TDD with JSDOM
-- Code coverage reports per build
+- Code coverage reports for each build
 - Linting (ESLint, whitespace check, strict check, TODO check)
 - Automatic install of comprehensive commit-hook
-- Battle-tested libraries with 99% coverage of core utilities
+- Battle-tested libraries with over 97% coverage of core utilities
 - Automatic namespacing and run-time control of CSS using [PowerCSS][_11]
 - All code written to a consistent [standard][_04]
 - Type safety using [type-casting][_05]
 - Integrated browsable HTML documentation using markdown and `pandoc`
-- Two simple example applications
+- Three example applications
-- Placeholders for future lifecycle phases
-- Compression and shuffling of property key symbols
-- One-touch make ensures dozens of prequisites and tests pass and then creates a unique build id with pristine distribution directory, metadata, and coverage reports.
+- One-touch build ensures dozens of prequisites and tests pass and then creates a unique build id with pristine distribution directory, metadata, and coverage reports
+- Compression and shuffling of symbols for each build

 ---
 ## How to use
 The best way to use `hi_score` is as a `git` upstream source.
 One may then create new application using the `hi_score` infrastructure without losing upstream improvements or bug fixes.

 First create a new empty repository on Github and copy the `ssh` repository URL, which should look similar to `git@github.com:<user>/<repo_name>` and then proceed as below: